MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-advisor/includes/3-how-azure-advisor-works.md

 ![Configuration of Rules on Azure Advisor.](../media/3-advisor-rules.png)

-## How download the recommendations
+## How to download the recommendations

 You can download a summary of the recommendations from Advisor in a CSV or PDF format.
-This makes easy share with your co-workers or perform your own analysis
+This makes easy share with your coworkers or perform your own analysis

 ![Download recommendations.](../media/3-advisor-download-recommendations.png)